shannonlee-dev/mission/2025-selection-team/submission/.github/instructions/py.instructions.md

 - Use modular design with clear separation of concerns
 - Implement proper exception handling
 - Write comprehensive docstrings for functions and classes
+- Always add comments explaining what each function does and its role
 - Use logging instead of print statements for debugging
 - Follow the single responsibility principle